antfriend/antfriend.github.io/bioelectric_resonance.md

 - **Geographic ref**: 42.4075°N, 71.119°W (Medford, MA)
 - **All child nodes**: seven paired bioelectric concepts surrounding this position

-> From here the globe shows seven bioelectric concepts, each `resonates_with` a Mnemon analog in the western cluster at Boise.
+> From here the globe shows seven bioelectric concepts, each `resonates_with` a TTE analog in the western cluster at Boise.

 ---

 @LAT43.6LON-116.2 | created:1745884802 | relates:parent_of>@LAT44.4LON-116.2,parent_of>@LAT44.2LON-115.5,parent_of>@LAT43.6LON-115.4,parent_of>@LAT43.0LON-115.5,parent_of>@LAT42.8LON-116.2,parent_of>@LAT43.0LON-116.9,parent_of>@LAT43.6LON-117.0

-## Mnemon Origin
+## TTE Origin

-The Mnemon cluster is anchored near Boise, Idaho — chosen as the western counterpoint to the Tufts eastern cluster.
-Mnemon is a coordinate-addressed semantic graph where every node is a position on the Earth.
+The TTE cluster is anchored near Boise, Idaho — chosen as the western counterpoint to the Tufts eastern cluster.
+TTE is a coordinate-addressed semantic graph where every node is a position on the Earth.

 The central claim: persistent, navigable knowledge does not require a database server.
 Geographic coordinates — `@LAT43.6LON-116.2` — serve as permanent identifiers.
 The coordinate IS the identity.
 The underlying storage medium (filesystem, IPFS, paper, memory) is interchangeable.
 A TTDB file can be copied, forked, printed, and reconstructed from any medium and the coordinate addresses remain valid.

 This is not a quirk of the file format.
 It is the same structural move that biology made: bind the information to an addressing system orthogonal to the substrate.
 Let the pattern outlive the medium.

-- **Cluster**: mnemon
+- **Cluster**: TTE
 - **Role**: origin anchor
 - **Geographic ref**: 43.615°N, 116.2023°W (Boise, ID)
-- **All child nodes**: seven Mnemon analog concepts surrounding this position
+- **All child nodes**: seven TTE analog concepts surrounding this position

 > From here the globe shows seven TTDB concepts, each `resonates_with` a bioelectric concept in the eastern cluster at Tufts.